DavOlufuwa/rentals-agency/README.md

-# WINAMP MINIMAL REDESIGN
+# RENTALS AGENCY LANDING PAGE

-This project is a redesign of the winamp homepage created using react javascript library.
+This is a home rentals agency website, created using the React Javascript Library.

+React-Router, Framer-motion, SASS and font-awesome were used in the creation of the website